 If you choose to sell a Rolex Milgauss, you are likely to obtain a good resale value from any potential watch buyers in London or anywhere in the UK.

 Do you own a luxury watch that was gifted on your graduation day?
 Or, are you in possession of a watch that was purchased on the secondhand market?
 Nonetheless, it can be indeed difficult for you to ascertain your watch’s authenticity.
-And, the authenticity of your luxury watch will play a significant role if you ever decide to ‘sell my watch’ to any potential watch buyers in London or anywhere in the UK.
+And, the authenticity of your luxury watch will play a significant role if you ever decide to sell your watch to any potential watch buyers in London or anywhere in the UK.
 However, the fact is that:

 Counterfeit dealers are becoming increasingly proficient at manufacturing high-quality fake timepieces.
 In recent years, counterfeiters are also known to precisely replicate the technologically upgraded movements of luxury watches.